Rishi Kapoor passes away after two-year battle with cancer, says brother Randhir

 Veteran actor Rishi Kapoor passes away

-Rishi made his first screen appearance as a child artiste in his father Raj Kapoor's film "Shri 420", where he appeared in the song "Pyaar hua ekraar hua".
+Rishi made his first screen appearance as a child artist in his father Raj Kapoor's film "Shri 420", where he appeared in the song "Pyaar hua ekraar hua".
 This was followed by "Mera Naam Joker".
 But it was in 1973, with the blockbuster "Bobby", again directed by his father, that he made his debut as a romantic hero.
 He continued to be a favourite romantic hero for almost three decades.

 His notable films as a romantic hero are "Laila Majnu", "Rafoo Chakkar", "Karz", "Chandni", "Heena" and "Saagar".
 He was, however, more proud of his second innings as an actor, which he found more satisfying.
 His notable films as a character artiste are "Do Dooni Chaar" with wife Neetu, "Agnipath" and "Kapoor & Sons".